 In the article Authorship of John, Critical Scholarship on the authorship of the Fourth Gospel is provided.
 The external evidence includes the lateness of the evidence for the full recognition of the gospel, the date of the gospel, authorship in tradition, and John, the Elder of Ephesus.
 Other considerations include internal evidence such as literary structure, reference within the Gospel to the ‘beloved disciple,’ the relation of the Appendix to the question of authorship.
 The composition of the Gospel gives hints about the process by which it has come about.

 In accordance with what can be observed by its composition, it is clear that at least three persons have played their part in reducing the Fourth Gospel to its present form.
-The first being responsible for some of the source material: the figure of the Witness, the ‘ Disciple whom Jesus loved.
+The first is responsible for some source material: the figure of the Witness, the ‘ Disciple whom Jesus loved.
 The Witness must remain shrouded in his self-chosen anonymity.
-The second person being the Evangelist himself who is the author in the true sense of the word, who has stamped upon the book the marks of his genius and welded it into an organic whole.
+The second person is the Evangelist himself, who is the author in the true sense of the word, who has stamped upon the book the marks of his genius and welded it into an organic whole.
 The third person/group is a later redactor who is responsible for many interpolations as well as the added chapter 21 (known as the Appendix).
 The Redactor evidently felt free to rearrange the order of the sections, and also, it may be, to interpolate a certain amount of new material and to emphasize certain polemical topics.

-In modern times the authorship of the fourth Gospel has been the subject of rigorous investigation.
-The discussion has now been in process for nearly a hundred years and is by no means closed; but the weight of scholarly opinion is settling down to a conviction that the traditional theory must be abandoned.
+In modern times, the authorship of the fourth Gospel has been the subject of rigorous investigation.
+The discussion has now been in process for nearly a hundred years and is by no means closed, but the weight of scholarly opinion is settling down to a conviction that the traditional theory must be abandoned.
 The fourth Gospel, cannot be attributed to the Apostle John, and the real secret of its authorship seems to be irrecoverably lost.
 Many attempts have been made in recent times to connect it with some particular name; but with our scanty knowledge of the early history of the church, they are hazardous at the best.

 Dating of John